synchronal/.github/profile/README.md

 Synchronal is an unincorporated cooperative group dedicated to developing and maintaining open-source projects.
 We care deeply about testing and development workflow.

-Support our open source work by [sponsoring us](https://github.com/sponsors/reflective-dev) (through our consulting company).
+Support our open source work by 💕 [sponsoring us](https://github.com/sponsors/reflective-dev) 💕 (through our consulting company, [Reflective Software](https://reflective.dev)).

 ## Elixir